 Even after the fall of the Khmer Rouge, and right up until the 1990s, guerrillas would place mines all along the train route.
 This resulted in frequent attacks which meant the trains had to be fitted with large and long wooden platforms that were placed in front to trigger the mine before it could blast the main carriage.

-At the end of the line, the train stops and waits for 5 minutes those five minutes being surrounded by local kids looking to sell $1 bracelets.
-Although persistent and somewhat invasive, the kids are adorable and very sweet to chat to.
+At the end of the line, the train stops and waits for 5 minutes, those five minutes being surrounded by local kids looking to sell $1 bracelets.
+Although persistent and somewhat invasive, the kids are adorable and very sweet to chat with.
 They will eventually accept your “no, thank you” but remember to remain polite.